 Agricultural production data

 For the majority of produce and nuts, we used data from UC Davis cost studies expertly interpreted by Alfredo Mejia to estimate LCI data [1].
 Fruit without UC Davis cost studies available or that California was not a top producing state for, such as bananas and apples, uses Ecoinvent 3 data [2].
 Also, US average data is used where appropriate (e.g. apples), while global average data is used for other produce (e.g. bananas).
 Some foods included in the AHS-2 FFQ had no data available (e.g. persimmons), so we excluded these items.
 Other categories including grains, legumes, eggs, dairy, meat, poultry, fish, and products using these ingredients used data from several databases including Ecoinvent, Agri-footprint, and others.
 When certain products were available in multiple databases, we prioritized sources that were US and Canada specific.
-The main data source for production of ingredients is provided in “Supplemental Data.”
+The main data source for production of ingredients is provided in Supplemental Data.

 Many foods included multiple ingredients, and their composition had to be determined to estimate their environmental impacts.
 For these foods, we used recipes previously created by AHS-2 researchers to estimate the nutritional value of foods.
 These recipes were used in determining the weight of ingredients used.
 We prioritized the use of ingredients we already previously found data for in completing the LCI for these recipes, and if possible used California or US specific data sources.
 In some cases, ingredients comprising negligible portions of the total recipe weight (e.g. added vitamins and minerals) did not have data available, and were therefore excluded.
 If available, and in cases where the recipe was not clear regarding what specific ingredient was required, proxy ingredients with similar characteristics were used.